Kathiawari Cholay Recipe - Yummy Traditional Page Not Found - Yummy Traditional

 15. Kathiawari cholay is done

-16. Transfer to the serving bowl and serve it with Karak pav bread, onion with chutneys
+16. Transfer to the serving bowl and serve it with Karak pav bread, onion, and chutneys

-*Not be duplicated, rewritten or published without permission- Thank you!
+*Not to be duplicated, rewritten, or published without permission- Thank you!

 Have you any doubts about this blog kindly let me know